hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/clinical_reasoning/measure.md

 The FHIR Clinical Reasoning Module defines the [Measure resource](https://www.hl7.org/fhir/measure.html) and several [associated operations](https://www.hl7.org/fhir/measure-operations.html).
 The Measure Resource represents a structured, computable definition of a health-related measure such as a clinical quality measure, public health indicator, or population analytics measure.
 These Measures can then be used for reporting, analytics, and data-exchange purposes.

 Electronic Clinical Quality Measures (eCQMs) in FHIR are represented as a FHIR Measure resource containing metadata and terminology, a population criteria section, and at least one FHIR Library resource containing a data criteria section as well as the logic used to define the population criteria.
-The population criteria section typically contains initial population criteria, denominator criteria, and numerator criteria sub-components, among others.
+The population criteria section typically contains initial population criteria, denominator criteria, and numerator criteria subcomponents, among others.
 This is elaborated upon in greater detail in the [CQF Measures IG](http://hl7.org/fhir/us/cqfmeasures).
 An example of an eCQM as defined in FHIR looks like:

 ```json
 {